ra100/fsfilm-iot/Outtatimers Controller/.kilocode/rules/memory-bank/product.md

 ## How It Should Work

-The controller uses two buttons to cycle through different lighting effects on a hexagonal arrangement of NeoPixel LEDs.
-The central LED serves as a status indicator, while the surrounding six LEDs display the active effect.
+The controller uses two buttons to cycle through different lighting effects on a linear LED strip using the first 9 LEDs.
+Two buttons (D5 for effect cycling, D6 for intensity modification) provide intuitive control over the lighting effects.
 Button presses trigger smooth transitions between modes, with visual feedback confirming the current selection.

 ## User Experience Goals